 Although hula hooping is something I’ve done since I was a child, I have never been good at it!
-So, when my personal trainer Donna mentioned that I try hula hooping to help reduce my ever-increasing waistline, I wasn’t convinced that it would work.
+So, when one of my personal trainer friends mentioned that I try hula hooping to help reduce my ever-increasing waistline, I wasn’t convinced that it would work.
 However, nothing is more motivating than trying to do up your favourite pair of jeans only to find a wedge of fat hanging over the top, so I decided to throw myself into some regular waist-trimming hula hooping!

 Firstly, hula hooping isn’t just for children!
 It’s an effective and fun way to exercise.
 A recent study found that hula hooping can burn around 210 calories in just 30 minutes.
 Obviously, the results depend on how hard you work, but you can burn up to 7 calories a minute with moderate effort.
 Hula hooping workouts not only burn calories, but they also improve cardiovascular health, muscle tone, flexibility, and balance, with the added benefit of being enjoyable.
 I also find that it’s a very therapeutic way to work out, as it has a meditative effect which may be down to the hoop’s rhythm and the repetitive circular motion that your body makes as you hula.